Debashree Roy: Profusion of roles (1976—2007)

 She, then featured in Nirmal Sarbanga's road film G. T. Road (1980).
 The film did not perform well at box office.
 During this time Tarun Majumdar came up with the offer for his romantic drama film Dadar Kirti (1980) and suggested to change her name into "Debashree Roy".
 Her mother never objected to it.
 She was cast alongside Sandhya Roy, Kali Banerjee, Ruma Guha Thakurta, Tapas Paul and Mahua Roychoudhury in the film.
 She portrayed the character of Bini, the innocent sibling of Saraswati portrayed by Mahua Roychoudhury.
 The film became a remarkable box office success and her role and vibrant appearance was loved by the audience, alongside the reverse and solemn appearance of Mahua Roychoudhury.

 She was again cast in the role of the chirpy sibling of Mahua Roychoudhury in Manu Sen's blockbuster Bengali film Subarnagolak (1981).
 She featured in Dilip Mukherjee's Bengali film Father (1981) alongside Soumitra Chatterjee, Ranjit Mallick, Haradhan Banerjee, Sumitra Mukherjee, Mithu Mukherjee and Mahua Roychoudhury.
 After Moon Moon Sen declined the role of Nandita, Aparna Sen proposed Roy to play the part in her directorial debut 36 Chowringhee Lane (1981).
 Nandita along with her boyfriend Samaresh exploits her former teacher's apartment for making love to each other.
+She was initially hesitant to do the love-making scene with Dhritiman Chatterjee who played Samaresh.
 The film was a major failure at box office, still Roy was applauded by media personalities due to her good looks and unlaboured screen presence.
 She, then appeared in Kanak Mishra's Hindi film Jiyo To Aise Jiyo (1981), under Rajshri Productions.
 She played Vidya, the love interest of Kundan played by Arun Govil.
 The film became a jubilee hit at box office.
 The next year, she appeared in Desh Gautam's Bura Aadmi (1980) which was a major box office debacle.
 In 1982, she appeared in Tarun Majumdar's Bengali film Meghmukti.
 The same year, she featured opposite Mithun Chakraborty in Goutam Mukherjee's love triangle Troyee which became a major success at box office.
 Aparupa, her another release of the same year was a flop at the box office.

 Roy featured opposite Tapas Paul in Bijoy Bose's Bengali drama Samapti (1983).
 She featured in K. Raghavendra Rao's multistarrer Hindi film Justice Chaudhury (1983) alongside Jeetendra, Hema Malini, Moushumi Chatterjee, Sridevi and Raj Kiran.
 The film was a major success at box office.